Use enhanced lists

 Apply and create views

-To create a new view:
+To apply or create a view:

 3. (Optional) Hide, show, or rearrange the columns.
 For more information, see Customize columns in an enhanced list.

+Changes to views are saved automatically.
 The next time you apply this view, the column and filter settings remain the way you set them.

 Filters help you reduce the amount of information you display in the list.
-Groupings separate the objects on the list in areas based on specific criteria.

 1. Click Filter above the list.